-Both divisions of the business have seen rapid expansion since the company was founded in 1983, this being achieved through a focus on sound engineering practises coupled with a
+Both divisions of the business have seen rapid expansion since the company was founded in 1983, this being achieved through a focus on sound engineering practises coupled with a competitively priced product.

 When it comes to infrared door detection systems production has grown from 250 complete systems per week to the current 4000 per week.
 With expansion expected to continue there was a need to improve the production throughput of the printed circuit boards, a vital components in each system.
 A key area for improving output was to automate the soldering of components to printed circuit boards.

 This would need to be performed under controlled speed conditions to a high level of positional accuracy if damage to the components was to be avoided.
 The boards would need to be fed to a specific position so that 3 processes could be carried out, optic and then links soldering followed by a coating process.